-American vs European Roulette – Which Is Better?
+American Roulette vs. European Roulette – Which Is Best?

 Which Variant is Better?

-Before we can say which version of the game is better, we need to take a look at the one difference between the wheels: the '00' pocket.
+Most of the rules for these two variations are identical.
+Both offer the same payouts for the bets they have in common.
+Before we can say which version of the game is better, we need to look at the main difference between the wheels - the number of zero pockets.

-Based on this connection between the zeros and the house edge, you may have already guessed that European wheels are better for the gambler!
-Let's run the numbers to see exactly how different these two situations are:
+You may have already guessed that this makes European wheels better for the gambler!
+Let's run the numbers to see exactly how different the house edges are:

 |Roulette Version||Number of Pockets||Payout||House Edge|